kitschpatrol/dict-en-wiktionary/readme.md

 ## Overview

-This is a pre-built [CSpell](https://cspell.org/) dictionary with 800k+ English words sampled from the [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) project in February 2025.
+This is a pre-built [CSpell](https://cspell.org/) dictionary with 800k+ English words sampled from the [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) project in November 2025.

 ## Getting started